boazlesh/gmtk2022/README.md

-# GMTK 2022 - "UNTITLED BATTLE NETWORK BLACKJACK GAME"
+# GMTK 2022 - "Digidice - Lost in Space"

 You are a die. the enemies are dice.
 You shoot dice.
 You pick attacks using dice.
 Everything is dice.